Melek-Dudzinski/Wellbeing-Inc/README.md

 Still To Claim:

 -Switch Plan CSS
--Linking Plan to Supabase database
+-Linking Plan to Supabase database tables (incl.menu) -Custom Plans
--Custom Plans
 -Downloading Plan
 -Basically, everything to do with Plan-